autolab/autograders-examples/Brainfuck-cat/README.md

 Python 3 (default libraries)

+Note: For ease of installation, a Dockerfile has been included, with installation instructions inside

 ### Assessment Scenario
 In this assessment, students need to implement a `cat` program in `cat.bf`.
 That is, their program should output exactly what it receives as input.
 Their final score is given by the proportion of inputs for which their program produces the correct output.

 ### Handin Format
 The autograder expects a file by the name `cat.bf`.

-A sample solution can be found in `src/cat-sol.bf`.
+A sample solution can be found in `catbf-autograde/cat-sol.bf`.

 ### autograder.tar Directory Content
 ```